bwhitela/SizeMatters/README.rst

             image.
         - `output_file`: File name (as a string) or a file object for the output image (JPEG).
-        - `rotate`: Rotate the image 90 degrees 'clockwise', 'counter-clockwise', or None?
-Default is None.
         - `color`: A standard HTML color to use as the background (as a string).
             Default is 'white'.
         - `quality`: The quality setting for JPEG compression as an integer